mobrandtech/mobrand-bulk-api/directlinkbulkapi.rst

- incent                         Boolean                   Show only incent / non-incent traffic min_payout                     Decimal                   Minimum value of the payouts to show max_payout                     Decimal                   Maximum value of the payouts to show onlyTop                        Integer                   The maximum number of offers to show per App platform                       String                    Show only "android" or "ios" geos                           String                    ISO 3166 two-letter country codes, separated by comma
+ incent                         Boolean                   Show only incent / non-incent traffic min_payout                     Decimal                   Minimum value of the payouts to show max_payout                     Decimal                   Maximum value of the payouts to show platform                       String                    Show only "android" or "ios" geos                           String                    ISO 3166 two-letter country codes, separated by comma
 ======================  ============================  ============================================================